sebastianspicker/alarm-broker/README.md

 A working tree for alarm-broker with an evolving implementation history.

 ## Overview
-alarm-broker keeps the active revival work visible.
+alarm-broker records the stable project shape and the work still worth checking.

 ## Status
-Working state: bootstrap.
-Activity resumed after a longer gap.
+Lifecycle stage: core-build-out.
+Maintenance guidance now reflects the stable shape.

 ## Development
 - Reduced surprise in the docker release checks.